 Buck’s Pocket State Park received a federal grant to upgrade the campground facilities and build an OHV trail.
-The state of Alabama has started implementing said improvements in the summer and fall of 2019.
-Hopefully, to reopen our beloved state park soon, shooting for spring of 2020.
+The state of Alabama started implementing said improvements in the summer and fall of 2019.

 Joe Cagle wrote a nice piece on the story: Jamie Godwin and The Grove Oak Store

 For my leadership and commitment to community in DeKalb County, AL, the local newspaper, The Times Journal selected me as a part of DeKalb’s Top 40 in 2016.

-And the Alabama Chapter of the Trail of Tears Association included my preservation efforts in their newletter:
+And the Alabama Chapter of the Trail of Tears Association included my preservation efforts in their newsletter:

 Of course, I’ve tried to make things better, improve safety and services for everyone here in Grove Oak.
 I have acted as Pseudo-Mayor from time to time, as needed.

 A huge thank you to everyone that has supported this effort to keep Grove Oak alive!